Euskelosaurus: History of discovery

 In 1863, Alfred Brown recovered fossil material consisting of limb bones and vertebrae, in the lower Elliot Formation in the southeastern Free State.
-In 1866, Thomas Henry Huxley first described Euskelosaurus from Brown's fossil material, and named the holotype specimen Euskelosaurus brownii after Brown.
+In 1866, Thomas Henry Huxley first described Euskelosaurus from Brown's fossil material, and named the holotype specimen Euskelosaurus browni after Brown.
 Harry Seeley later described Euskelosaurus in 1894, as did Friedrich von Huene in 1902.
 Since then, other researchers, including Robert Broom, have mentioned Euskelosaurus in their papers, although later papers refer to the material under the name Plateosauravus.

 Description

 Euskelosaurus is considered to have been a large, robust member of the sauropodomorph clade.
 Estimates from the existing fossil material measure this dinosaur at about 12.2 m in length and 7 MT in weight.
-With such parameters it was the largest of the non-sauropod ("prosauropod") sauropodomorphs.
+With such parameters it was one of the largest non-sauropod ("prosauropod") sauropodomorphs.
 Its bones are robust and it had a graviportal limb arrangement, a key character trait of basal sauropodomorphs.